 The ad hoc allocation provides for additions, changes or cancellations of the capacity allocated by ProRail in the timetabling process for the 2026 timetable.
-Two types of capacity requests can be submitted during ad hoc allocation: the late requests (for the schedule, see section 4.5.2 Schedule and process for late requests) and ad hoc requests (for the schedule, see section Fout!
-Verwijzingsbron niet gevonden.
-Schedule and process for ad hoc requests).
+Two types of capacity requests can be submitted during ad hoc allocation: the late requests (for the schedule, see section 4.5.2 Schedule and process for late requests) and ad hoc requests (for the schedule, see section 4.5.3 Schedule and process for ad hoc requests).